Taiwan: Demographics

-Taiwan has a population of about 23.4 million, most of whom are on the island of Taiwan.
-The remainder live on the outlying islands of Penghu (101,758), Kinmen (127,723), and Matsu (12,506).
+Taiwan has a population of about 23.3 million, most of whom are on the island of Taiwan.
+The remainder live on the outlying islands of Penghu, Kinmen, and Matsu.
+It has one of the world's lowest fertility rates, with the average number of children born per woman falling below 0.8, far beneath the replacement level of 2.1 needed to maintain a stable population.
+Under United Nations criteria, Taiwan has become a super-aged society, with more than 20% of its population aged 65 or older.
+The aging population has raised concerns about the long-term sustainability of Taiwan's National Health Insurance system, as a shrinking workforce supports a growing elderly population.
+Declining birth rates have also led to falling school enrollments, resulting in the merger or closure of some rural elementary and middle schools, with similar pressures increasingly affecting universities.
+Labor shortages have emerged across multiple sectors, including manufacturing, construction, agriculture, and elderly care.

 Largest cities and counties

-The figures below are the March 2019 estimates for the twenty most populous administrative divisions; a different ranking exists when considering the total metropolitan area populations (in such rankings the Taipei-Keelung metro area is by far the largest agglomeration).
+The figures below are the December 2025 estimates for the ten most populous administrative divisions; a different ranking exists when considering the total metropolitan area populations (in such rankings the Taipei-Keelung metro area is by far the largest agglomeration).
 The figures reflect the number of household registrations in each city, which may differ from the number of actual residents.

 Ethnic groups

 The ROC government reports that 95 percent of the population is ethnically Han Chinese.
 There are also 2.5 percent indigenous Austronesian peoples and 2.5 percent new immigrants primarily from China and Southeast Asia.

 Most Han Taiwanese are descended from the Hoklo people, native to the coastal regions of southern Fujian, and the Hakka people, native to eastern Guangdong.
 Hoklo and Hakka migrants arrived in large numbers during the 17th and 18th century.
 Descendants of Hoklo now compose approximately 70 percent of Taiwan's population.
 Descendants of Hakka make up about 15 percent of the population.
 Another minority group, called waishengren, comprises those who arrived from China during the 1940s or are descended from them.
 Genetic studies indicate that the Han people in Taiwan are closer to southern Chinese compared to northern Chinese and, similar to several other groups of Han Chinese, had mixed with Island Southeast Asians, likely before their migration to Taiwan.
 Nonetheless, they can be genetically distinguished from the indigenous minority despite low-level admixture.
 In addition, there is also evidence of genetic influence from groups like western Indonesians and Mainland Southeast Asians, especially Kinh Vietnamese.

-Taiwanese Indigenous peoples number about 584,000, and the government recognises 16 groups.
+Taiwanese Indigenous peoples number about 584,000, and the government recognizes 16 groups.
 The Ami, Atayal, Bunun, Kanakanavu, Kavalan, Paiwan, Puyuma, Rukai, Saisiyat, Saaroa, Sakizaya, Sediq, Thao, Truku and Tsou live mostly in the eastern half of the island, while the Yami inhabit Orchid Island.
+Taiwan's Indigenous peoples experience significantly lower life expectancy than the Han Chinese population.